gastsail/expenses-KMP/README.md

 Feel free to add any PR that improves the app.

 ## Full Udemy Course [Spanish]
+### Want to learn how to build this app from scratch ? 👇
 https://www.udemy.com/course/kotlin-multiplataforma-curso-intensivo-para-android-y-ios/

 ## Support the project